godspeedsystems/gs-documentation/docs/events/overview.md

 ### HTTP event

-For an HTTP event, the headers, query, params and body data are captured in a standard format, and made available in the `inputs` object [for use in the workflows](#example-workflow-consuming-an-http-event).
+For an HTTP event, the headers, query, params and body data are captured in a standard format and made available in the `inputs` object [for use in the workflows](#example-workflow-consuming-an-http-event).

  The inputs (event) object has following properties: